quipucords/qpc/docs/_build/man-qpc.rst

 ``--output-file=path``

   Required.
 Sets the path to a file location where the report data is saved.
 The file extension must be ``.tar.gz``.

-``--mask``

-  Download the reports with sensitive data masked by a hash.

 Merging Scan Job Results
 ~~~~~~~~~~~~~~~~~~~~~~~~